 Solar power at scale is foundational to the global effort to limit average temperature increases to 1.5°C — an objective set at the previous COP negotiations in Glasgow last year.
 Our aim at COP27 is to amplify the solar industry’s voice and demonstrate practical pathways to delivering significant energy at the speed required to avert a climate catastrophe.
 Business as usual is not enough.

-To achieve that goal the global deployment of wind and solar needs to accelerate by a factor of four this decade and a factor of ten by 2050, according to the International Renewable Energy Agency (IRENA).
+To achieve that goal, the global deployment of solar needs to accelerate by a factor of four this decade and a factor of ten by 2050, according to the International Renewable Energy Agency (IRENA).
 Solar is now well-established as the cheapest source of electricity in history, cheaper than coal and without the additional costs to human health and nature.

 Lightsource bp is targeting the development of 25GW of solar power projects around the world by 2025, a fivefold increase on our total as of 2021.
 This is the pace and direction of change required.
 Delivering it around the world at the scale required will need a huge effort from policymakers, investors and the energy sector itself.